Ralph Waldo Emerson: Race and slavery

 Emerson is often known as one of the most liberal democratic thinkers of his time who believed that through the democratic process, slavery should be abolished.
 While being an avid abolitionist who was known for his criticism of the legality of slavery, Emerson struggled with the implications of race.
-His usual liberal leanings did not clearly translate when it came to believing that all races had equal capability or function, which was a common conception for the period in which he lived.
+Early in life, Emerson expressed explicitly racist views, including claims of Black intellectual inferiority, even as he also condemned slavery.
+His later antislavery activism developed alongside, and sometimes in tension with, these earlier racial assumptions.
 Many critics believe that it was his views on race that inhibited him from becoming an abolitionist earlier in his life and also inhibited him from being more active in the antislavery movement.
 Much of his early life, he was silent on the topic of race and slavery.
 Not until he was well into his 30s did Emerson begin to publish writings on race and slavery, and not until he was in his late 40s and 50s did he become known as an antislavery activist.

-During his early life, Emerson seemed to develop a hierarchy of races based on faculty to reason or rather, whether African slaves were distinguishably equal to white men based on their ability to reason.
-In a journal entry written in 1822, Emerson wrote about a personal observation: "It can hardly be true that the difference lies in the attribute of reason.
-I saw ten, twenty, a hundred large lipped, lowbrowed black men in the streets who, except in the mere matter of language, did not exceed the sagacity of the elephant.
+During his early life, Emerson seemed to develop a hierarchy of races based on faculty to reason, i.e. whether African slaves were demonstrably equal to white men in their ability to reason.
+In a journal entry written in 1822, Emerson wrote about a personal observation: "I saw ten, twenty, a hundred large lipped, lowbrowed black men in the streets who, except in the mere matter of language, did not exceed the sagacity of the elephant.
 Now is it true that these were created superior to this wise animal, and designed to control it?
 And in comparison with the highest orders of men, the Africans will stand so low as to make the difference which subsists between themselves & the sagacious beasts inconsiderable."